mchmarny/dapr-demos/order-cancellation/demo/README.md

 5. Showing order cancellation confirmation email
 6. Review of the distributed traces for entire process

-> NOte, instructions on how to setup a Kubernetes cluster for this demo are located [here](../setup/README.md)
+> Note, instructions on how to setup a Kubernetes cluster for this demo are located [here](../setup/README.md)

 ### 1. Dashboard